ANKershaw/youtube_video_ranks/README.md

 * IN_category_id.csv
 * JP_category_id.csv
 * US_category_id.csv

 ## Project Breakdown

 The project is a series of piplines orchestrated by [Mage](https://www.mage.ai/).
 There are five distinct parts to the project:
 * **Setup**: create GCS project, save credentials locally, run setup script to create GCS bucket and BigQuery schema
-* **Phase 1**: import data from API, transform for data lake, save to GCS bucket
+* **Phase 1**: (mage) import data from API, transform for data lake, save to GCS bucket
-* **Phase 2**: import data from GCS, transform for data warehouse, save to BigQuery
+* **Phase 2**: (mage) import data from GCS, transform for data warehouse, save to BigQuery
-* **Phase 3**: transform BigQuery data using dbt, prepare for dashboard
+* **Phase 3**: (mage0 create BigQuery views via dbt, prepare for dashboard
 * **Dashboard**: create dashboard in Looker Studio

 ![Flow diagram in three phases.
 All phases are in a Mage orchestrator.](assets/flow_diagram.png "Flow Diagram for Youtube Trending Data Engineering Project")

-### Data Lake
+### Data Lake Details
-I am using Google Cloud Storage for my data lake, and the data is stored in parquet files:
+I am using Google Cloud Storage for my data lake.
+Data will be stored in the following parquet files:
 * rankings_IN.parquet
 * rankings_JP.parquet
 * rankings_US.parquet

-### Data Warehouse
+### Data Warehouse Details
 I am using BigQuery for my data warehouse.
-Data is stored in three datasets:
+Data is stored in three tables:
 * partitioned_IN
 * partitioned_JP
 * partitioned_US